 The George W. Bush Presidential Library and Museum is the 13th Presidential Library administered by the National Archives and Records Administration (NARA), a Federal agency.
 It is responsible for preserving the records from the Administration of President George W. Bush.
-Located on the campus of Southern Methodist University in Dallas, Texas, the Library includes a Museum and offers associated educational and public programs.
+Located on the campus of Southern Methodist University, the Bush Library includes a Museum and offers a wide variety of educational and public programs.

-First Lady Laura Bush visits the first grade classroom and students of teacher Laura Gilbertson, April 14, 2008, at the Martin Luther King Elementary School in Washington, D.C.
+Mrs. Laura Bush visited the first grade classroom and students of teacher Laura Gilbertson, April 14, 2008, at the Martin Luther King Elementary School in Washington, D.C.

 How does the Education Program use TEKS to create programming and resources?

 All programs and resources are based on the student requirements in the Texas Essential Knowledge and Skills (TEKS).
-When developing a program, we begin with the TEKS and use backwards design to determine that all activities, lessons, etc. meet the student requirements listed in the TEKS.
+When developing a program, we begin with the TEKS and use backwards design to determine that all activities and lessons meet the student requirements listed in the TEKS.
 This format is followed because it is understood that educators need resources, programs, and curriculum tied to their students’ learning standards.

 Can I have someone from the George W. Bush Presidential Library and Museum visit our campus to talk with students?